nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_animation/README.md

 Make sure to rename it to `m_tlas`, instead of `tlas`.

-One important point is that we need to set the TLAS build flags to allow updates, by adding the`vk::BuildAccelerationStructureFlagBitsKHR::eAllowUpdate` flag.
+One important point is that we need to set the TLAS build flags to allow updates, by adding the`VK_BUILD_ACCELERATION_STRUCTURE_ALLOW_UPDATE_BIT_KHR` flag.
 This is absolutely needed, since otherwise the TLAS cannot be updated.

 ~~~~ C++